SharedControlAutonomousDriving/scad_tot/docs/DOCKER_INSTALL.md

 # Docker Installation

-The docker [the docker image](https://hub.docker.com/r/grese/scad_tot) provides everything you need to run the project packed into a docker container.
+The [docker image](https://hub.docker.com/r/grese/scad_tot) provides everything you need to run the project packed into a docker container.

 ## Prerequisites